 Last Updated: 31 October 2018

 With 1,800 kilometres of coast (not including the islands) there is a wealth of spots to choose from when surfing Portugal.
 Home of the ASP World Tour Surf Championship, which takes place at the world-famous Ribeira d’Ilhas beach, is one of the most spectacular destination for surfers and non-surfers alike in Portugal.

 In 2011 was made a World Surfing Reserve by the Save the Waves Coalition.
-It is the first and only WSR in Europe and one of only a select few (4 to date) world wide.
+It is the first and only WSR in Europe and one of only 12 worldwide.